zdravkov/kendo-docs/api/wrappers/php/Kendo/UI/GridColumn.md

     ?>

 ### values
-An array of values that will be used in a foreign key column.
-Each item in the array should have a text and value field.
+An array of values that will be displayed instead of the bound value.
+Each item in the array must have a text and value fields.Useful to display user-friendly text instead of database values.

 #### Returns
 `\Kendo\UI\GridColumn`